Milled coinage: Introduction

 In England, a 1560 proclamation of Elizabeth I exchanged old debased coins for new pure coins.
 The Tower Mint added machinery to its hammering for this "great recoinage".
-Eloy Mestrelle undertook the technology transfer from France, but when the great recoinage ended mint authorities found him redundant and in 1578 he was hanged for counterfeiting.
+Eloy Mestrelle undertook the technology transfer from France, but when the great recoinage ended, mint authorities found him redundant and in 1578 he was hanged for counterfeiting.
 In 1632, Charles I employed another French refugee, Nicholas Briot, to improve coinage standards in both England and Scotland, which had its own coinage until 1707, but the English Civil War ended his machine coinage.
 Yet another Frenchman, Peter Blondeau, provided machinery for a proposed coinage designed by Thomas Simon with Oliver Cromwell's portrait.
 The restoration of 1660 ended that, but in 1662 Charles II recalled Blondeau to establish a permanent machine-made coinage.
 He employed a secret process for placing lettering or other designs on the edges of coins.
 The inscription chosen for the edge—DECVS ET TVTAMEN, meaning an ornament and a safeguard—refers to the protection against clipping which the lettered edge provided.
 In accordance with Gresham's law, however, the inferior hammered coins limited the circulation of his coins until the hammered coins were demonetized in 1695.

 Meanwhile, in continental Europe, France readopted machine made coins in 1639.
 Both machine-made and hammered coins continued through the recoinage of French silver in 1641, but by now machine-made coinage's time had come, and hammered French coinage ended in 1645.
-Zurich and Heidelberg experimented with coinage machinery in 1558 and 1567 respectively, and the Hall mint in Tirol permanently adopted coinage machinery in 1567.
+Zürich and Heidelberg experimented with coinage machinery in 1558 and 1567 respectively, and the Hall mint in Tirol permanently adopted coinage machinery in 1567.
 Unlike the screw press used in France and England, Hall used a roller press.
 Here two cylindrical dies impressed designs on bullion which rolled between them.
 Coins were then cut from the rolled and impressed metal.
-This technique spread from Hall to Cologne in 1568, Dresden in 1574, Kremnica in 1577, Danzig in 1577, and other small mints.
+This technique spread from Hall to Cologne in 1568, Dresden in 1574, Kremnica and Danzig in 1577, as well as other small mints.
 Its most significant impact occurred when Philip II of Spain used his personal funds to build a mint at Segovia which used this technique to convert silver from the Americas to coins efficiently.
 This allowed the king to pay his debts at a better rate than he otherwise could.
 The Segovia mint was owned by the King's Royal House; but other Spanish mints, which were run by the National Treasury, continued hammered coinage for decades.